Volunteer Appreciation Week 2026

 Jim’s dedication, generosity, and willingness to go above and beyond have made a remarkable impact in a short time.
 We are grateful for everything he brings to Oregon Humane and proud to honor him as this year’s Rising Star Volunteer Award recipient.

-Events Volunteer Award – Allie Doctor
+Portland Events Volunteer Award – Allie Doctor

-We are happy to present this year’s Events Volunteer Award to our Special Events superstar, Allie Doctor!
+We are happy to present this year’s Portland Events Volunteer Award to our Special Events superstar, Allie Doctor!

 Some volunteers make a difference, and some redefine what it means to show up.
 Allie is the latter.
 She consistently goes above and beyond—arriving early, staying late, and anticipating needs before anyone even asks.
 Whether she’s supporting community events, sorting merchandise, organizing supplies, or handling the less‑glamorous tasks (including more than her fair share of puppy‑poop moments), Allie does it all with a smile and an unwaveringly positive attitude.